GeekyAnts/vue-native-website/src/docs/basic-components.md

 ### Alert

 A component that launches an alert dialog with the specified title and message.

-Optionally provide a list of buttons.
+You can optionally provide a list of buttons in the alert as well.
 Tapping any button will fire the respective onPress callback and dismiss the alert.
-By default, the only button will be an 'OK' button.
+By default the only button rendered, will be an 'OK' button.

-Again, another method bound to an event listener.
+Again, we initiate this alert with another method bound to an `on-press` event listener.

 ```html
 <template>